Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Level configuration tables

 \section{Level configuration tables}

 Here we present tables containing information for the relevant levels that are of interest in our work, for Pt\I, \II, \III, and Au\I, \II, \III.
 The tables include the level configuration and term, as well as J, parity, and energy.
 We have flagged any levels that were not calibrated to experimental measurements.
-While these tables only contain level information for the most important transitions highlighted in our work, we have included extended versions (in the supplementary materials), which contain all levels related to transitions presented anywhere in this work.
+While these tables only contain level information for the most important transitions highlighted in our work, we have included online versions, which contain all levels related to transitions presented anywhere in this work.
 Additionally, we have included energy level diagrams, to visualise the strongest forbidden emission transitions.

 \bsp

 \lvlII{0.152} \lvlIII{0.0902} \lvlIV{0.741} \lvlV{0.834} \lvlVI{1.22} \lvlVII{1.29} \lvlVIII{1.67} \lvlIX{1.92} \lvlX{2.11} \lvlXI{2.30} \lvlXII{2.72}

 \lvlII{0.593} \lvlIII{1.04} \lvlIV{1.16} \lvlV{1.65} \lvlVI{1.96} \lvlVII{2.09} \lvlVIII{2.24}